 Sanctuary personnel have conducted annual breeding bird censuses since 1993, with results published in the Journal of Field Ornithology.
 The Savannah River Ecology Laboratory has conducted field research on the Wood Stork and associated species since 1986.

 Natural pests include the reduction of trees by beavers, lightning strikes and pine bark beetles.
 Water pollution includes emissions from commercial hog farms upstream from the property.
 This degrades the water used to supply the foraging ponds on site.
 There is growing local hunting pressure on the edges of the property.
 There is also an ongoing silviculture operation on site, which presents a bias toward certain avian species that require undisturbed forest habitat.

 Silver Bluff Sanctuary is wholly owned by the National Audubon Society.

-The majority of Silver Bluff Plantation was under agricultural production at one time, but only wildlife food plots are currently planted.
+The majority of Silver Bluff was under agricultural production at one time, but only wildlife food plots are currently planted.
 Pines, both loblolly and longleaf, dominate the property now and provide income on an annual basis.
-Both even age and uneven age mangement are practiced as is prescribed burning.
+Both even age and uneven age management are practiced as is prescribed burning.
 Silver Bluff has approximately 470 acres of bottomland hardwood along Hollow Creek and two smaller drainage systems.
 There are also a few small Carolina bays on the property and a high bluff along the Savannah River.